GabiK-bat/BatCam/index.md

 ![BatCam2](https://user-images.githubusercontent.com/79314212/123788263-17490c00-d8dc-11eb-97c8-ff1cf405eafc.jpg)

 ### Step 3 – Camera mount and power switch
-Fix 3D-printed camera mount attachment and main power switch holder with hot glue. (link for 3D print designs)
+Fix 3D-printed camera mount attachment and main power switch holder with hot glue. (<link to 3D print design>)

 ![BatCam3](https://user-images.githubusercontent.com/79314212/123788345-2cbe3600-d8dc-11eb-99b3-b74660772f5f.jpg)

 ### Step 4 – Power supply and connection to external sensor
 Insert the following parts into the camera casing:
-A – Rasberry Pi power supply, consisting of a 5V car converter with a micro-USB plug attached to it (blue - ground, green - power)
+- A – Rasberry Pi power supply, consisting of a 5V car converter with a micro-USB plug attached to it (blue - ground, green - power)
-B – connector to the external sensor e.g. light barrier (blue – shared ground, yellow & white - signal wires) C – optional and adjustable power supply for additional LEDs (not used here) D – power for the LED driver, direct connection to the car batteries, (blue - ground, green - power)
+- B – connector to the external sensor e.g. light barrier (blue – shared ground, yellow & white - signal wires)
+- C – optional and adjustable power supply for additional LEDs (not used here)
+- D – power for the LED driver, direct connection to the car batteries, (blue - ground, green - power)

 ![BatCam4](https://user-images.githubusercontent.com/79314212/123788389-3ba4e880-d8dc-11eb-8302-eab324aaeb12.png)

 ### Step 5 – Infrared camera and SD-card
-Attach the IR camera to the 3D-printed camera holder (link to 3D print design) and the SD card reader extension cable to the Rasberry Pi, then mount it on a 3D printed frame (link to 3D print design) with 2.5 mm spacer screws.
+Attach the IR camera to the 3D-printed camera holder (<link to 3D print design>) and the SD card reader extension cable to the Rasberry Pi, then mount it on a 3D printed frame (<link to 3D print design>) with 2.5 mm spacer screws.
 This frame reduces mobility of parts and creates space for adding a box of silica gel, which is particularly important when the camera is deployed in humid environments.

 ![BatCam5](https://user-images.githubusercontent.com/79314212/123788804-ba018a80-d8dc-11eb-8202-647eb5dd91c1.jpg)